Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 Once completed, please jump to the [setup](#setup) section to continue.

-### Deploy from Bicep file
+### Deploy from Bicep

 You can provision most of the services required through the supplied [Bicep](../bicep/main.bicep).
 The Azure portal provides a nice user interface for deploying resources when using a Bicep file.
-To use this interface, start by [clicking this link](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fwviriya%2FServerless-microservices-reference-architecture%2Frefresh-functions-v4-bicep%2Fbicep%2Fmain.json).
+To use this interface, start by [clicking this link](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2FServerless-microservices-reference-architecture%2Frefresh-functions-v4-bicep%2Fbicep%2Fmain.json).

 Unfortunately, the Bicep cannot provision the following resources.
 Please provision these manually as described in the steps above: